bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 The `require()` in the above case shares the state with the context it is passed from.
 This may introduce risks when untrusted code is executed, e.g. altering objects in the context in unwanted ways.

-### What does it mean to “contextify” an object?[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#vm_what-does-it-mean-to-contextify-an-object)
+### What does it mean to "contextify” an object?[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#vm_what-does-it-mean-to-contextify-an-object)

-All JavaScript executed within Node.js runs within the scope of a “context”.
+All JavaScript executed within Node.js runs within the scope of a "context”.
 According to the [V8 Embedder’s Guide](https://v8.dev/docs/embed#contexts):

 > In V8, a context is an execution environment that allows separate, unrelated, JavaScript applications to run in a single instance of V8.
 You must explicitly specify the context in which you want any JavaScript code to be run.

 When the method `vm.createContext()` is called, the `contextObject` argument (or a newly-created object if `contextObject` is `undefined`) is associated internally with a new instance of a V8 Context.
 This V8 Context provides the `code` run using the `vm` module’s methods with an isolated global environment within which it can operate.
-The process of creating the V8 Context and associating it with the `contextObject` is what this document refers to as “contextifying” the object.
+The process of creating the V8 Context and associating it with the `contextObject` is what this document refers to as "contextifying” the object.

 ### Timeout interactions with asynchronous tasks and Promises[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#vm_timeout-interactions-with-asynchronous-tasks-and-promises)